jamatlock/matlock-blog/src/posts/2021-04-28-on-the-move-with-sonos.md

 ## Pro Tip

 The Move's main home is in my kitchen.
 I typically keep it under a wall cabinet where it resonates more and the bass has more punch.
 I'm considering building a plywood box to place the speaker in when it's outside to see if the same effect can be achieved.
-If so I can stylize the box to make it presentable when guests are over.
+If so, I can stylize the box to make it presentable when guests are over.

 # Overall Thoughts